Paula's Body Shop

 Sciatica

-One of the leading causes of low back pain is sciatica and the leading cause of most sciatica is over-tight muscles in the buttock region, deep beneath the glutes.
+One of the leading causes of low back pain is sciatica, and the leading cause of most sciatica is over-tight muscles in the buttock region, deep beneath the glutes.

 The nerve that supplies the hip and leg is the sciatic nerve and it exits the spine at the low back.
-Any irritation of the sciatic nerve can cause symptoms from the low back down the legs to the toes, and is called sciatica.
+Any irritation of the sciatic nerve can cause myriad symptoms from the low back down the legs to the toes, and is called sciatica.

 There are many common activities that can trigger sciatica, including but not limited to: hiking, driving (right side due to gas pedal use), cycling, and ballet dancing.
 These activities tend to cause tightening of the muscles surrounding the sciatic nerve.